 Forbes has estimated that by 2025, e-learning could be worth a staggering $325 billion.
-With many companies seizing the opportunity to cash in on this ever-growing industry, how can your business also benefit?
+With many companies seizing the opportunity to cash in on this ever-growing industry, how can your business start creating online courses and also benefit?

 Nowadays, those wishing to either gain experience in a new subject or further their knowledge in another no longer have to physically be in a classroom to do so.

 E-learning gives students the chance to learn at their own pace, in the comfort of their own home and for a fraction of the cost.
 The public are now being offered the opportunity to take courses in almost anything.